WayfaringBloke/dnd/writing/pub/World.md

 ## City: Xim
 Unmaintained for approaching a decade the weight of the past has crushed our city's future.
 The sky is the color of a Television turned to a dead channel.

-Since the police haven't been paid for almost half a decade, corporations & gangs h
+Since the police haven't been paid for almost half a decade, corporations & gangs have largely taken over their roles.
+The only police that are still paid are

 ### Slums
 Built of sheet metal, temporary antigravity generators, and broken dreams.
 Overflowing with gang violence and drug abuse.